Preconception carrier screening is a genetic test conducted before pregnancy

 Preconception carrier screening test results tell us if one or both partners is a carrier for an autosomal recessive genetic disorder.
 If one partner is a carrier, then his or her offspring will not inherit the disorder, but there is a 50% chance that the child will be an asymptomatic carrier.
 If both partners carry the gene, then their child has a 25% chance of receiving the gene from both parents and inheriting the genetic disorder.
 The child also has a 50% chance of being a carrier.

-If one partner’s preconception carrier screening result is positive, our Grapevine and Alliance obgyns will urge the other partner to be tested, too, since both partners have to be carriers to pass on the genetic disorder to their offspring.
+If one partner’s preconception carrier screening result is positive, our Grapevine and Fort Worth ObGyns will urge the other partner to be tested, too, since both partners have to be carriers to pass on the genetic disorder to their offspring.
 If one or both partners test positive, we urge them to seek genetic counseling to discuss their options for pregnancy.

 Preconception carrier screening is just one of the preconception and obstetrics services we offer.
-We’re conveniently located in nearby Grapevine for anyone looking for a Southlake obgyn.
-Both our Grapevine and Alliance obgyn offices are conveniently located for Metroplex residents.
+We’re conveniently located in nearby Grapevine for anyone looking for a Southlake ObGyn.
+Both our Grapevine and Fort Worth ObGyn offices are conveniently located for Metroplex residents.
 Contact us today for an appointment.